What To Do If Precise Mortgages Have Refused Your Application

 You’re paying more than what the property is worth

 Some people find that Precise will offer them a mortgage in principle, only to change their mind about lending to them when the property valuation has taken place.
-This is usually because the surveys suggest you’re overpaying for the property, so the lender will be concerned about being left out of pocket in the event of having to repossess your home and sell it.
+This is usually because the surveys suggest you’re overpaying for the property, so the lender will be concerned about being left out of pocket if you have to repossess your home and sell it.

-Although Precise can be flexible with some of its lending criteria, it has strict rules around employment and won’t lend to anyone who is in a probationary period at work.
+Although Precise can be flexible with some lending criteria, it has strict rules around employment and won’t lend to anyone in a probationary period at work.
 So, if you’ve applied with them having just started a new job, there’s a good chance you’ll be declined.

 Evidence of “severe” bad credit

 As a specialist lender, Precise offers a range of bad credit mortgages for otherwise eligible customers with all kinds of issues on their file, from arrears to discharged bankruptcies.
-However, there are specific credit problems that will trigger an automatic rejection from Precise.
+However, specific credit problems will trigger an automatic rejection from Precise.

 Some customers make it past the decision in principle stage, only for Precise Mortgages to turn them down after the underwriting process.
 This is often because a type of bad credit the lender classes as “severe” – such as a recent bankruptcy or repossession – was found when the underwriters did a hard credit check.